 - The required guest image must be available on the destination host at the same location. - The storage and network devices configured in the migrating guest must be identical on source and destination hosts.
-Any difference these may cause the migration process to terminate. - The KVM hypervisor version on both the hosts should be same along with the operating system level.
+Any difference may cause the migration process to terminate.

+The KVM hypervisor version on both the hosts should be same along with the operating system level.

-For detailed information about the required and limitation of guest migration, see the Red Hat Virtualization Guide.
+For detailed information about the required and limitation of guest migration, see your Linux virtualization documentation.